appium/appium-mac2-driver/README.md

 ```

 The longer is the duration of the second `pointerMove` action the lesser is the drag velocity
 and vice versa.
-One could add move `pointerMove` actions before releasing the mouse button
+One could add more `pointerMove` actions before releasing the mouse button
 to simulate complex cursor moving paths.
 Mac2Driver terminates action execution with a timeout
 error if the duration of it exceeds 5 minutes.